uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 ## Known issues

 - The question mark (`?`) is used to show that a packet has been corrupted.
-Therefore, *if `ACKS` and `NACKS` are not enabled*, a packet sent with the character `?` itself isn't affected by corruption.
+Therefore, *if `ACKS` and `NACKS` are not enabled*, a packet sent with the character `?` isn't affected by corruption.
 - Packets `X` and `X+3(n-1)` can potentially overlap perfectly if `X` is delayed `n` times and `X+3(n-1)` once.
 This is no less than 3 delays on two specific packets.

 ## Future plans

 - Allow full screen in phaser, but HTML button below interactive.
 - Create separate classes for the sending and receiving pipes, to improve readability.
+- Implement the canAttackAcksNacks functionality - this will require extra sprites and logic changes